-- The Congestion Mitigation and Air Quality Improvement program supports surface transportation improvements, with \$622 million programmed over five years (federal FY 2018-22) in the most recent call for projects. - The Transportation Improvement Program accounts for all federally funded and otherwise regionally significant projects, totaling \$13 billion from federal FY 2016-19. - The local Surface Transportation Program works with subregional Councils of Mayors to allocate these funds, which totaled \$121 million in federal FY 2017. - The local Transportation Alternatives Program supports non-motorized transportation in the region, with \$47 million approved in the most recent three-year cycle (federal FY 2018-22).
+- The Congestion Mitigation and Air Quality Improvement program supports surface transportation improvements, with \$226 million programmed over five years (federal FY 2018-22) in the most recent call for projects. - The Transportation Improvement Program accounts for all federally funded and otherwise regionally significant projects, totaling \$13 billion from federal FY 2016-19. - The local Surface Transportation Program works with subregional Councils of Mayors to allocate these funds, of which \$121 million was obligated in federal FY 2017. - The local Transportation Alternatives Program supports non-motorized transportation in the region, with \$30 million approved in the most recent three-year cycle (federal FY 2018-22).